Zack Weiss: St. Louis Cardinals

 On January 27, 2025, Weiss signed a minor league contract with the St. Louis Cardinals.
-He elected free agency on November 6.
+He made 43 appearances for the Triple-A Memphis Redbirds, registering a 3-2 record and 5.43 ERA with 77 strikeouts and two saves across 66 1/3 innings pitched.
+Weiss elected free agency following the season on November 6.

-Team Israel
+International career

 Weiss pitched for Team Israel at the 2019 European Baseball Championship, going 1–0 with one save and a 0.00 ERA as in four relief appearances he pitched 6 1/3 innings and gave up one hit (holding batters to a .050 batting average) and three walks while striking out five batters.
 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
 In the tournament, he was 0–0 with a 6.00 ERA over three innings in which he gave up one hit, four walks, and had six strikeouts.

 Weiss pitched for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, and won its game against Mexico.
 Overall, in three games Weiss pitched seven innings, gave up nine hits and seven earned runs, and struck out 11 batters.
-He pitched for Team Israel in the 2023 World Baseball Classic.
+He pitched for Team Israel in the 2023 World Baseball Classic and the 2026 World Baseball Classic.

 After the 2023 Hamas-led attack on Israel, Weiss said: "I'm not arguing against the people of Palestine being free and treated fairly, but ...
 Hamas is a terrorist organization bent on extermination of the Jews and eradicating the world of the land of Israel ... kind of all of our holidays are basically celebrating 'they tried to kill us, and they didn’t get us all.'
 That's the majority of the Jewish holidays...
 To see what you saw and applaud it, that's not human... when you see families slaughtered indiscriminately.
 And these people are posting videos of it, they're proud of it, they're parading, they're taking hostages.
 This isn't war.
 It's terrorism at its most disgusting level."